 This handy Windows CMD trick comes to rescue when you have pressed the enter key, and you need to stop the command in its tracks?
 To do it, you need to do a Ctrl+C. However, it isn’t a magic trick that can undo an undoable thing.

 7. Make your Command Prompt colorful

-You can change the color of the Windows Command Prompt to make it look colorful.
-You can perform this easy change by right-clicking in the top corners of the Command Prompt and select Properties.
+You can change the color of the Windows Command Prompt to make it look visually appealing.
+To do so, right-click in the top corners of the Command Prompt window and select Properties.
 There, find the Colors tab and look for the options to change the background and text color.

 8. Create Wi-Fi hotspot right from the command prompt

 Before opening the Command Prompt to execute the commands needed for this, you need to open Control Panel and find Change adapter settings in the Network and Sharing option.
 There, click on the connection you are using and click on Properties.
 Now find the sharing tab and check the option “Allow other network users to connect through this computer’s internet connection.”